 Side Effects of Medications

 Certain medications cause spastic motions as a side effect.
-If your child’s movements seem different and they were recently put on a new drug, talk to your doctor about whether or not spastic movements are a side effect of the medication.
+If your child’s movements seem different, and they were recently put on a new drug, talk to your doctor about whether or not spastic movements are a side effect of the medication.
 This can prevent your child from receiving unnecessary treatments if their spasticity is not caused by cerebral palsy.

 Doctors may misdiagnose cerebral palsy by not seeking out the opinion of a neurologist—a doctor who specializes in disorders of the brain and central nervous system.
 It is also important to get a second opinion from a trusted doctor if you feel a diagnosis may be incorrect.

 Cerebral Palsy Misdiagnosis Factors